opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 With segment replication, segment files are copied across shards instead of documents being indexed on each shard copy.
 This improves indexing throughput and lowers resource utilization at the expense of increased network utilization.

 When the primary shard sends a checkpoint to replica shards on a refresh, a new segment replication event is triggered on replica shards.
-This happens when:
+This happens:

-- A new replica shard is added to a cluster.
+- When a new replica shard is added to a cluster.
-- There are segment file changes on a primary shard refresh.
+- When there are segment file changes on a primary shard refresh.
-- Replica shards are being recovered from primary shard using peer recovery.
+- During peer recovery, such as replica shard recovery and shard relocation (explicit allocation using the `move` allocation command or automatic shard rebalancing).

 Segment replication is the first feature in a series of features designed to decouple reads and writes in order to lower compute costs.